janjusti/dppa/examples/example1-simple.md

 ### `simple-alerts.csv`

-All gaps and unidentified codons are listed in this file.
+All gaps and unidentified amino acids are listed in this file.

 | SeqName                                                    | ColNum | AlertType |
 |------------------------------------------------------------|--------|-----------|